-Visualization for Climate Change Information and Decision–Making Course Returns this Spring at UNC Asheville
+Visualization for Climate Change Information and Decision–Making Course Returns Spring 2019

 UNC Asheville’s Climate Change & Society Certificate Program has additional seats open in its Visualization for Climate Change Information and Decision–Making course, beginning January 2019.
 The GIS-based, graduate-level course is applicable to communicators and scientists and focuses on a survey of climate observational datasets and tools.

 Tailored for working professionals and students interested in the fields of climate and sustainability, the course was developed to bridge the gap between climate scientists and government agencies, business and community organizations whose decisions and work may be impacted by climate change.
 Individuals interested in developing more knowledge on the subject and lifelong learners are also welcome to enroll.

 The visualization course is one of four courses in UNC Asheville’s two-year certificate program on Climate Change & Society, which is offered through UNC Asheville’s Master of Liberal Arts & Sciences Program.

 The courses are offered on a convenient evening schedule, with Visualization for Climate Change Information and Decision-Making meeting Monday evenings, 6pm-8:30pm, January 14 – May 6, 2019.
 Students may enroll in one course at a time, in any order, with four required to complete the certificate.

 The certificate was affirmed by the Southern Association of Colleges and Schools in 2011, and courses may count toward the Master of Liberal Arts and Sciences at UNC Asheville or transfer to other graduate programs.
 Each course awards three graduate-level credits, and is limited to 10 students.
 For cost information, visit the Cost of Attending website and scroll down to Graduate Student rates.